manicmonkey/scrum-poker-server/README.md

 The application is implemented as an Angular SPA which uses firebase to synchronize state across Scrum Master and Developer sessions.
 Firebase provide [hosting](https://www.firebase.com/docs/hosting/) so you can deploy the webapp directly to the firebase servers by using the *firebase-tool* which is installed through npm.
 This avoids the need to run any internal infrastructure.

 This project is based on an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.
 The original skeleton is [available here](https://github.com/angular/angular-seed).

+There is an Android app which will be made available...